ManageIQ/manageiq.org/site/_posts/2020-09-21-troubleshooting-containerized-oidc.md

 ## Adjusting Log Level
 ---------------------------------------------------------------------

-To gain additional insight to authentication issues adjust the log level to **debug** of the httpd pod, which can be done with the following commands:
+To gain additional insight to authentication issues adjust the log level to **debug** on the httpd pod, which can be done with the following commands:

   + Login